cloud-gov/cg-site/content/updates/2018-01-05-meltdown-statement.md

 There is no immediate remedy for the Spectre class of attacks, neither for cloud.gov or any cloud service provider.
 End users must [upgrade their OS and browsers](https://www.kb.cert.org/vuls/id/584653) to protect from all websites on the entire internet.

+We will add updates to this statement as the release process progresses.
 If you have questions, you can email us at [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov).

+Released: 2017-01-05
+Updates: